-Having small kids and pets in your house is truly a blessing since they would always keep the surrounding cheerful.
+Having small kids and pets in your house is truly a blessing since they would always keep the surroundings cheerful.
 One common mischief that these little sweeties do often is playing with the door.
 You want to keep it open but they’ll push and pull to close.
-Or sometimes the case is opposite.
+Or sometimes the case is the opposite.
 In both conditions, one thing that will help a lot is a door stopper.

 Buying one will be an easy and simple solution.
 However, why not learn some amazing DIY ideas on how to make a door stopper for yourself.
 I mean, it’s not a bad idea to spend a fun hour making stuff that will very well get used in your home and at the same time, save some penny.

 Amazing DIYs on How To Make A Door Stopper

 When making door stoppers, you want these to be comfy as well as heavy enough to keep the door sorted.
 Fortunately, I got my hands on some budget-savvy ideas to try for making pretty modern and stylish-looking door stoppers.
 Let’s Go!

 The Rope Concrete Code for Stopper

 For this project, you will need to cut a one-meter rope into two similar pieces.
 Use a sharp knife for that and wrap both ends using tape.
 This will avoid any split happening.
 Next, simply put these together in a coupler for securing tightly.

 Now simply prepare some concrete mix following the box instructions.
 Stir this mixture evenly and pour right into molds.
 You want to shake it and also tap at the bottom.
 This will help to get rid of any bubbles inside.